 Classify data into distinct categories and restrict access according to the role.

 Employ data loss prevention (DLP) software to monitor activity and data transmissions.

 Choose an endpoint protection platform (EPP) that controls ports and can restrict access to devices such as USB drives.

 Apply behavioral analytics to discern activities that are out of the ordinary.

 Use a cloud access security broker (CASB) to monitor and restrict data transmission to the cloud.

 Provide reporting options such as an anonymous hotline or a formal whistleblower program.

-Adopt AUP, BYOD, and data classification policies to define how data, apps, and devices may and may not be used.
+Adopt a comprehensive security policy (include AUP, BYOD, and data classification policies) to define how data, apps, and devices may and may not be used.